Richieone13/portfolio/README.md

 **[Predicting Customer Churn based on Profile](https://www.kaggle.com/richieone13/2-churn-notebook-prediction)**

-Predicting customer churn (telecommunication technology company) and experimenting to find the best model using various ML models, here I focus on the business applications applied towards the model reccomendations to the business at a stragetic level from EDA.
+Predicting customer churn for a telecommunication technology company and applying various ML models.
+I focus on understanding the customer demographics, profile, and serivces they use that can influence customer churning and applyng that to build an effective and practical ML model.

 <br />